Last modified March 15, 2021

 To enforce an exact cluster size and effectively disable the autoscaler, simply set the minimum and maximum worker node count to the same value.
-This is also the recommended way in case you want to control the number of worker nodes through some external tooling via the Giant Swarm API.
+This is also the recommended way to control the number of worker nodes through external tooling via the Giant Swarm REST API.

 How the autoscaler works

-When relying on the autoscaler to determine the number of worker nodes in your cluster, you’ll benefit from a deeper understanding of how the autoscaler decides when to increase or decrease the number of worker nodes.
-We recommend to take a look a the Kubernetes autoscaler FAQ for details.
-Here we only highlight a few important aspects.
+When relying on the autoscaler to determine the number of worker nodes in your cluster, you may benefit from a deeper understanding of how the autoscaler decides when to increase or decrease the number of worker nodes.
+We recommend reading the Kubernetes autoscaler FAQ for details.
+This document only highlights a few important aspects.

 Whenever pods cannot be scheduled due to insufficient resources in the cluster, the autoscaler adds a worker node.